wiicode/cybersecurity-framework/bronze-training/supply-chain-security/supply-chain-attack-examples.md

 > Learn what supply chain attacks known as watering hole attacks are, how they work, and real-world examples of this type of attack.
 {.is-info}

-A watering hole attack works by identifying a website that's frequented by users within a targeted organisation, or even an entire sector, such as defence, government or healthcare.That website is then compromised to enable the distribution of malware.
+A watering hole attack works by identifying a website that's frequented by users within a targeted organization, or even an entire sector, such as defense, government or healthcare.That website is then compromised to enable the distribution of malware.

 The attacker identifies weaknesses in the main target’s cyber-security, then manipulates the watering hole site to deliver malware that will exploit these weaknesses.